realmagicgreen/magicgreen11ty/src/articles/2018-05-12-singapore-botanic-gardens.md

 It demonstrates the evolution of a British tropical colonial botanic garden from a ‘Pleasure Garden’ in the English Landscape Style, to a colonial Economic Garden with facilities for horticultural and botanical research, to a modern and world-class botanic garden, scientific institution and place of conservation, recreation and education.

 {% assign name = '-02' %}
-{% include partials/image.html, name: name, caption: 'Victoria Amazonica - Giant water lilies' %}
+{% include 'partials/image.html', name: 'name', caption: 'Victoria Amazonica - Giant water lilies' %}